ScienceJoshua/ScienceJoshua/README.md

  I am interested to learn more about interprocess messaging services.

-- 💞️ I’m looking to collaborate on mobile application development projects
++I’m looking to collaborate on mobile application development projects like Swift or others after completing academic items in progress
-- that are related to physical fitness, or project management, and include
++ apps that are related to physical fitness, or project management, and include
-- Machine Learning.
++ Machine Learning.
-- 📫 How to reach me ...

 - 😄 Pronouns: ...He Him Joshua
 - ⚡ Fun fact: Arizona is one State that does not believe in Daylight savings time.
 - do you know the other one? :)